Enabling During Addiction Recovery

 If you believe you're an enabler or co-dependent, many support groups are available.
 Nar-Anon and Al-Anon family support groups consist of families of drug addicts and alcoholics who share their experiences and problems.
 Any hospital or facility with an addiction recovery unit can refer you to an appropriate support group.
 They're usually free to attend.
 Hundreds of interactive online support groups are also available.
 Just do an internet search.

 The place where addiction hits the hardest is at home.
 The people it hits the hardest are the families.
-Pathways Real Life Recovery works in-home with the ones suffering from dependency and includes their families.
+Pathways integrates the family to strengthen and repair current issues that may hinder the healing process.
 Through the family integration process of working from the inside-out, Pathways Real Life Recovery evaluates and uniquely treats the enabler, the addict, and their family.
 Family integration is a proven method to treating addiction that is evidence based and proven.
 The enabler learns to change their patterns while the family also gets support for the person they are caring for.
 The entire family can live in a healthy and functional home again.
 If you or someone you love is suffering from addiction, call Pathways Real Life Recovery to get a free assessment opportunity to restructure the belief system that sabotages the ability to gain the results we truly deserve.